amperity/lein-monolith/README.md

 ### Merged Source Profile

-The plugin also creates a profile with `:source-paths` and `:test-paths` updated to include the source and test files from all projects in the monorepo.
-The `:dependencies` vector will also be merged across all projects.
+The plugin also creates a profile with `:resource-paths`, `:source-paths` and `:test-paths` updated to include the source and test files from all projects in the monorepo.
+The profile also sets `:dependencies` on each internal project, giving you a closure of all dependencies across all the subprojects.

 This can be useful for running lint and tests on all the projects at once: